Ideal time commitment: approximately 20 hours per month; flexible

 As a member of the Trustee Board, the Treasurer will also:

 - Represent Bi Pride UK through networking opportunities with key external stakeholders;

 - Support other Bi Pride UK Trustees and volunteers to ensure that the charity delivers on its objectives.

 Trustees volunteer remotely from anywhere in the UK, with some travel required occasionally (primarily for our flagship Pride event in London in September and for teams away days which take place a few times a year in London).
 Our Trustee meetings and Trustees and Heads meetings take place via conference call on the third Monday evening of every month.
-All reasonable expenses incurred are reimbursed, including travel, lunch at away days and other all-day events, access & support needs and some childcare costs if required.
+All reasonable expenses incurred are reimbursed, including travel, lunch at away days and other all day events, access and support needs, and some childcare costs if required.

 We are looking for someone with the following experience and skills:

 - Interest and passion for tackling discrimination against and improving the visibility of people in the UK who experience attraction to more than one gender;

 - Some understanding of the needs of bi people and communities in the UK;